clevis

 $ cryptsetup luksDump /dev/<diskpartition>

-Next is, that we confirugre initramfs and added the needed binaries to it.
+Next we configure initramfs and add the needed binaries to it.

 First lets create the file /etc/initramfs-tools/scripts/local-top/run_net which will contain: